William Greenleaf (American novelist): The Pandora Stone

 The 1984 novel The Pandora Stone is a complex novel involving a mysterious alien artifact and a powerful group of individuals who are determined to acquire it at all costs.

-The story begins when contract courier Arlo Field is assigned to acquire and transport a mysterious alien artifact to UNSA headquarters on the planet Sierra.
-Two hundred years ago, the artifact, a large crystal, was hidden on an undeveloped Fringe planet, and UNSA wants to find out why.
-Soon, Arlo learns that Isterbrandt, a powerful criminal organization, is also desperate to obtain the crystal.
-If Isterbrandt succeeds, they will have it within their power to control all of humanspace.
+The story begins when the contract courier Arlo Field is assigned to acquire and transport a mysterious alien artifact to UNSA headquarters on the planet Sierra.
+Two hundred years ago, the artifact, a large crystal, was hidden on an undeveloped Fringe planet and UNSA wants to find out why.
+Soon, Field learns that Isterbrandt, a powerful criminal organization, is also desperate to obtain the crystal.
+If Isterbrandt succeeds, it will be able to control all of humanspace.

-After he obtains the crystal, Arlo quickly finds himself under attack by corrupt UNSA Guardsmen.
+After he obtains the crystal, Field quickly finds himself under attack by corrupt UNSA guardsmen.
 He is aided by a young woman from Earth who claims that the alien artifact belongs to her.
 The two escape to Earth, which was abandoned centuries ago after a plague killed millions.
 Now, only a small population remains, known as the Sgor na Lyurr.
-The plague has left them with certain unique qualities, including a kind of telepathic link called the pallaise.
+The plague has left them with certain unique qualities, including a kind of telepathic link called the "pallaise".

 The Sgor na Lyurr explain that the crystal came from the Nninjinti, an intelligent race who visited Earth long ago.
-Through a mechanism hidden on Earth, the Nninjinti opened up the k-stream, the pathway along which humans travel through space.
+Through a mechanism hidden on Earth, the Nninjinti opened up the K-stream, the pathway along which humans travel through space.
 If the Nninjinti crystal can be united with the mechanism, the story goes, the Nninjinti will return and grant humans access to the rest of the galaxy.
 However, the Sgor na Lyurr suspect that the Nninjinti may have ulterior motives.
-Their strange symbiotic relationship with humans’ longtime adversaries—a terrifying alien race known as the “cobra”—suggests that the Nninjinti may intend to enslave humanity in the same way.
+Their strange symbiotic relationship with humans' longtime adversaries — a terrifying alien race known as the "cobra" — suggests that the Nninjinti may intend to enslave humanity in the same way.

-During a climactic confrontation with Isterbrandt forces, Arlo destroys the mechanism and the crystal—and possibly the Nninjinti themselves.
-He is aided by a lone cobra that has come to Earth to save its species from extinction.
-Although the destruction of the mechanism should have closed the k-stream and ended human space travel, they are surprised to find that the k-stream and the pallaise are one and the same.
-As a result, the k-stream is kept open, and the cobra have a chance at survival and peace with humanity.
+During a climactic confrontation with Isterbrandt forces, Field destroys the mechanism and the crystal, and possibly the Nninjinti themselves.
+He is aided by a lone cobra who has come to Earth to save its species from extinction.
+Although the destruction of the mechanism should have closed the K-stream and ended human space travel, they are surprised to find that it and the pallaise are one and the same.
+As a result, the K-stream is kept open, and the cobra have a chance at survival and peace with humanity.